stacyshcherbakova/genome-minimizer/README.md

 ### Requirements
 Libraries:
-PyTorch, numpy, pandas, seaborne, matplotlib, sklearn
+PyTorch, numpy, pandas, seaborne, matplotlib, sklearn, biopython

 ### Create a `venv` enviroment using the following commands inside the repository:
 `